chinapedia/wikipedia.abstract.en/Page/Orbital_resonance.md

 Coincidental 'near' ratios of mean motion

-PallasJupiter.GIF 18:7 near resonance with Jupiter in a rotating frame (_click for animation_).
+18:7 near resonance with Jupiter in a rotating frame (_click for animation_).
 Jupiter (pink loop at upper left) is held nearly stationary.
-The shift in Pallas' orbital alignment relative to Jupiter increases steadily over time; it never reverses course (i.e., there is no libration).]]
-Venus_pentagram.png:Venus 8:13 near resonance.
-With Earth held stationary at the center of a nonrotating frame, the successive inferior conjunctions of Venus over eight Earth years trace a pentagrammic pattern (reflecting the difference between the numbers in the ratio).]]
-Moons_of_Pluto.png's small outer four moons, which follow a 3:4:5:6 sequence of near resonances relative to the period of its large inner satellite Charon.
+The shift in Pallas' orbital alignment relative to Jupiter increases steadily over time; it never reverses course (i.e., there is no libration).]] :Venus 8:13 near resonance.
+With Earth held stationary at the center of a nonrotating frame, the successive inferior conjunctions of Venus over eight Earth years trace a pentagrammic pattern (reflecting the difference between the numbers in the ratio).]] 's small outer four moons, which follow a 3:4:5:6 sequence of near resonances relative to the period of its large inner satellite Charon.
 The moons Styx, Nix and Hydra are also involved in a true 3-body resonance.]]

 A number of near-integer-ratio relationships between the orbital frequencies of the planets or major moons are sometimes pointed out (see list below).
 However, these have no dynamical significance because there is no appropriate precession of perihelion or other libration to make the resonance perfect (see the detailed discussion in the section above).
 Such near resonances are dynamically insignificant even if the mismatch is quite small because (unlike a true resonance), after each cycle the relative position of the bodies shifts.
 When averaged over astronomically short timescales, their relative position is random, just like bodies that are nowhere near resonance.
 For example, consider the orbits of Earth and Venus, which arrive at almost the same configuration after 8 Earth orbits and 13 Venus orbits.
 The actual ratio is 0.61518624, which is only 0.032% away from exactly 8:13.
 The mismatch after 8 years is only 1.5° of Venus' orbital movement.
 Still, this is enough that Venus and Earth find themselves in the opposite relative orientation to the original every 120 such cycles, which is 960 years.
 Therefore, on timescales of thousands of years or more (still tiny by astronomical standards), their relative position is effectively random.